What is a Cash Flow Statement?

 The chief objectives of the cash flow statement are as under:

-1. Knowledge of cash inflow and outflow: Cash flow statement shows what are various sources of cash inflow and where the same has been used.
+1. Knowledge of cash inflow and outflow: Cash flow statement shows that what are various sources of cash inflow and where the same has been used.

 2. Knowledge of Trading Profits: This statement can tell how cash is generated and where it is being used and what is the balance if it is in excess it speaks about profit.